HL7/FHIR-us-pq-cmc-fda/input/pagecontent/instruction.md

 ###  Diagrams and General Notes on Bundles

-Each of the Composition profiles is contained in a specified bundle of the document type.
-They each have a page under the eCTD Profiles tab.
-The example bundles are not specific to any particular product and should not be examined for any sense of chemical or biological science.
-All examples are fictitious but sometimes based on real chemical compounds.
-All sources were augmented with values required by this standard or altered with more current names or completely additional data to illustrate a profile feature.
-All attempts were made to produce realistic content and challenge formatting within XML.
-Some element examples have been added into the mix to demonstrate their syntax.
-The diagram below contains a legend for the Composition profile diagrams.
+FHIR bundles are used to group a collection of resources into a single package.
+This can include various resources like lab records, research studies, and more.
+Each Bundle profile defines a specific use case or standard for how resources should be bundled together.
+Profiles ensure that the bundles meet certain requirements and follow consistent formatting rules.
+The Composition profiles are categorized under various document types to better organize and define their use cases.
+Each profile in a bundle corresponds to a specific type of document or record.
+For FHIR in general, a Composition profile might be used for documents such as a discharge summary or a lab report.
+In this Implementation Guide (IG), the Composition profiles are used to itemize the elements required in a particular eCTD section.
+The diagram shown below functions as a legend for the symbols and notations used in the Composition profile diagrams.
+This is crucial for interpreting the relationships and details correctly.

 <div>{%include legend.svg%}</div>

-For more information about the profiles found in any of the diagrams, look on the [Artifacts page](artifacts.html) for details about the specific requirements.
+For more detailed information about the profiles illustrated in the diagrams, users can refer to the Artifacts page and the profile pages linked in the diagrams.
+This page provides specifics about the requirements for each profile, helping users understand how to implement or use the profiles effectively.
+By examining the diagrams and referencing the profiles on the [Artifacts page](artifacts.html) and individual profile pages, users can gain a thorough understanding of how FHIR bundles in this IG are structured and how to apply the profiles in practice.

+**Note**:  The example bundles provided in the eCTD bundle pages are not linked to any real products or substances.
+They are illustrative, sometimes using real chemical compounds for context, but their primary purpose is to demonstrate the profile features rather than actual scientific content.
+Values within these examples may be augmented or altered to fit the requirements of the standard or to illustrate specific features.

 ### Referencing Bundled Resources